-One of the institute's program at the Education Lab is Saturday Science - a themed free event for students, families and community groups held once a month through the school year.
+One of the Institute's programs at the Education Lab is Saturday Science - a themed free event for students, families and community groups held once a month through the school year.
 Saturday Science activities and demonstrations are engaging and informative, providing launching points for further exploration, reflection and discovery.

-Saturday Science events were successfully implemented on the following five dates in 2017: February 11, March 18, April 29, June 17 and September 18.
-During these events, a total of 445 people attended.
-Approximately 171 people in attendance were adults and 190 were K-12 aged children.
-Similarly, 52.81% of attendees who disclosed their zip codes were residents of program target communities.
+There were seven Saturday Science events on the following dates during this reporting period: September 22, October 20, November 17, December 8, February 22, March 9, and April 13.
+During these events, a total of 1323 people attended; 655 adults and 668 K-12 aged children.
+An average of 51% of attendees who disclosed their zip codes were residents of program target communities.